Granuheap#

 Boundaries Conditions#

-The bottom of the domain is set as an outlet to allow the particles to leave the domain, thus reducing the computational time of the simulation.
+The bottom of the domain is set as an outlet to allow the particles to leave the domain when they are no longer on the support, thus reducing the computational time of the simulation.

 subsection DEM boundary conditions